xssoftware/xs-javascript-coding-standards/accepted/JS-coding-standard.md

 Constructor functions which must be used with the new prefix should start with a capital letter.
 JavaScript issues neither a compile-time warning nor a run-time warning if a required new is omitted.
 Bad things can happen if new is not used, so the capitalization convention is the only defense we have.

 Global variables should be in all caps.
 (JavaScript does not have macros or constants, so there isn't much point in using all caps to signify features that JavaScript doesn't have.)

+In general, use functionNamesLikeThis, variableNamesLikeThis, ClassNamesLikeThis, EnumNamesLikeThis, methodNamesLikeThis, and SYMBOLIC_CONSTANTS_LIKE_THIS.

 Statements
 ----------